StephanieHhnbrg/chinese-caligraphy/README.md

 Additionally, users can expand their vocabulary by browsing specific topic clusters or exploring radicals and their occurrences in various Chinese characters.

-Features (WIP)
+Features
 - Internationalization: The platform is available in 🇺🇸 English and 🇩🇪 German.
 - Vocabulary: Access a collection of the 1,000 most common Chinese words.
 - Chanzi Analysis: Interactively explore Chinese characters and their compositions.
 - Search Functionality: Search for characters to discover their chanzi and occurrences in other characters.
-- Chanzi via Machine Learning: For characters not included in the platform's vocabulary, machine learning is utilized to deconstruct them into root elements.
+- Chanzi via [Machine Learning](model-training/README.md): For characters not included in the platform's vocabulary, machine learning is utilized to deconstruct them into root elements.
+- [Training Data Generation](src/app/image-generation/README.md): Input data for the model training can be generated in a dedicated process using the existing Vocabulary and [Cypress](https://www.cypress.io/).
 Explore the Chinese Puzzle and embark on your journey to mastering the Chinese language!